-Fire Agate: Properties, Formation, Where to Find it
+Fire Agate: What is It, Where to Find it

 Fire agate is a natural gemstone discovered so far only in certain areas of central and northern Mexico and the southwestern United States (New Mexico, Arizona and California).